Coding-with-Callie/coding-with-callie-website/README.md

 ### Merge code into main after approved PR
-* Once Callie has approved the pull request it can be merged into the main branch
+Once Callie has approved the pull request it can be merged into the `main` branch
-* To do this click the "Merge pull request" button on the pull request page
+* Click the "Merge pull request" button on the pull request page
 <p>&nbsp;</p>